 This is a good answer to those questions.

-The Boy Scouts of America's asking "their family" to consider placing openly Gay and Lesbians as registered adults ("Scouters").
+The Boy Scouts of America has made a decisions concerning allowing openly Gay and Lesbians to serve as registered adults ("Scouters").
 What do I think about all of this?
 Some of you have already asked me and I've given you what I feel about all of this.
 Others are just curious since they think that I'm some "big time BSA person" that I must have the "inside track" as to what the BSA will decide.
-I don't.
+I did not know but the BSA has decided and it's time to move onward.

 A copy of my dad's funeral program.
-I've had three significant family losses: I lost my friend and second mother-in-law in "Momma (Ann) Ryan"; I lost Rosa Mae Abner, the closest to a "second mother" I have been honored to have, as she left the Earth this past summer; and I lost my father, Robert Walton, the weekend before Labor Day.
+I've had three significant family losses: I lost my friend and second mother-in-law in "Momma (Ann) Ryan"; I lost Rosa Mae Abner, the closest to a "second mother" I have been honored to have, as she left the Earth the summer of 2014; and I lost my father, Robert Walton, the weekend before Labor Day.
 I will miss each a whole lot and will always love them.

-Information on all three and my relation to them are located within my Gather™ slice.
+Information on all three and my relation to them are located within my Facebook™ slice.

 Information I received from the 2012 BSA National Meeting.
 I hope to be moving this page and the content to a different server in a couple of weeks.